Introduction To UV-Vis Spectroscopy

-Converting Light Into Energy
+- Converting Frequency Units Into Energy Units

 If you want someone to read something you’ve wrote, starting with an equation is generally a bad idea.
 However, we’re going to start with one of the most beautiful, amazing, and just plain useful equations in all of science.
 So if you drop off after reading this, really, that’s your problem.

 From general chemistry, you may recall the immortal equation